bbalog87/QC_pipeline/README.md

 # Building a Command-Line Bioinformatics QC Pipeline with Bash

-This tutorial walks you through constructing a fully functional, educational Bash pipeline for performing quality control (QC) on paired-end sequencing reads using FastQC, fastp, and MultiQC.
+This tutorial walks you through constructing a fully functional Bash pipeline for performing quality control (QC) on paired-end sequencing reads using FastQC, fastp, and MultiQC.

 Each step is explained **piece by piece**, to help students and professionals **understand what happens**, **why it matters**, and **how to write robust command-line tools**.